Background

 These agreements may discuss hours, compensation, and the use of any company-issued property.
 Anything that touches upon the employment relationship can be memorialized in an agreement.

-If your employment agreement discusses termination, then it will be these provisions — not New York’s general “at will” employment laws — that will be in control in the event of a dispute.
+If your employment agreement discusses termination, then it will be these provisions — not New York’s general “at-will” employment laws — that will be in control in the event of a dispute.

 For example, if your employment contract with employees says that they cannot be terminated absent a disciplinary hearing, then any employee whom you terminate without such a hearing may have a cause of action against you.